-How the Beatles’ Attempt to Get Back to Their Roots Devolved Into ‘Let It Be’
+How the Beatles’ Attempt to Get Back Resulted in ‘Let It Be’

 Let It Be was supposed to be the album that would bring the Beatles back together.